Aircraft Valuations

 Desktop valuations are normally for self-serving assessments that do not involve a third party.

-Any valuation required to support a third-party interest including financial, insurance or legal, normally needs to include a full inspection of the airframe and its logbooks.
+Any valuation required to support a third-party interest including financial or legal, normally needs to include a full inspection of the airframe and its logbooks.

 There is only so much that photos supplied can determine and we have never seen a less expensive desktop valuation ultimately hold water under judicial scrutiny.